haskell-linnet/linnet/doc/04-encode-decode.md

     encode _ = mempty
 ```

-In a nutshell, this type class could be also treated as a single point of exceptions handling where specific errors
+In a nutshell, this type class could be treated as a single point of exceptions handling where specific errors
-are rendered in a way they should be.
+are rendered in a way they should be. **Only errors inside of Output are encoded this way**.
+Information on the general error handling is available in the corresponding section.

 ## Decode